Granting access to an app running in a Kubernetes cluster

 -

-Create a Managed Service for Kubernetes cluster and a node group with public internet access and the security groups prepared earlier.
+Create a Managed Service for Kubernetes cluster and a node group with public internet access and the security groups you prepared earlier.

 -